Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices were down 0.2 percent over the past 2 months, up 2.7 percent from a year ago.
+Area prices were up 0.3 percent over the two months, up 1.9 percent over the year

-Prices in the Washington-Arlington-Alexandria area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), declined 0.2 percent over the 2 months ending in November 2024, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the November dip was mostly due to a 2.7-percent decrease in the energy index, in large part due to lower gasoline prices.
-For the same period, the all items less food and energy index fell 0.1 percent while the food index rose 0.1 percent.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the Washington-Arlington-Alexandria area advanced 0.3 percent for the two months ending in May 2025, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Alexandra Hall Bovee noted that the all items less food and energy index increased 0.2 percent.
+The energy index rose 1.6 percent and prices for food advanced 0.5 percent.
 (Data in this report are not seasonally adjusted.
 Accordingly, bi-monthly changes may reflect seasonal influences.)

 Food